 The baby puree can be stored in the refrigerator in an air tight container for 3 days or freezes for up to 3 months.

-You can find the glass baby food container featured in the recipe here https://amzn.to/2yk8VEJ
+You can find the Green Sprouts Baby Food Green Glass Cubes with lid and tray featured in the recipe here

-and the green truck silicone baby spoon here: https://amzn.to/2zieuSF
+and the green truck silicone baby spoon here.